Cuprate/old_book/src/monero/database/pruning.md

 ## Getting A Seeds Pruning Stripe

-The seeds pruning stripe corresponds to the blocks we keep.
-This is the function in Monero:
+The seed's pruning stripe corresponds, as explain earlier, to the range of blocks we keep.
+This is the function that give the stripe with the pruning seed in Monero :

 ```c++
   inline uint32_t get_pruning_stripe(uint32_t pruning_seed) {
     if (pruning_seed == 0) return 0;